Pedantic-Developer/py-rng/README.md

 Full Inventory:
 [Game Screenshot](/screenshots/inventory.png)

 [Game Screenshot](/screenshots/inv2.png)

 [Game Screenshot](/screenshots/inv3.png)

 [Game Screenshot](/screenshots/inv4.png)

 it also features a crafting system, a potion storage menu and more!

+More features will be added upon request or if I come across one!